YousefElwageeh/intership_assigment/README.md

 ## Backend
-Backend project made by firebase
+i am using firebase for this project

 ## Clean Architecture
 This project follows the Clean Architecture approach with the following layers: